 First and foremost, you are never under any obligation to speak to the police, whether you have or have not been arrested.
 While the police are not required to give you the classic “You have the right to remain silent…” speech until after you have been arrested, this right is just as applicable before an arrest has occurred.
 Even if you know that you have nothing to hide, it is never a good idea to speak with the police without an attorney.
 The police can twist around your words and use any admissions against you in a later court case.

-If the police call you in for a voluntary interview or try to speak with you on the street or at your home, you should politely decline until you have had a chance to speak with your lawyer.
+If the police call you in for a voluntary interview or try to speak with you on the street or at your home, you should politely decline until you have had a chance to speak with your criminal defense lawyer for Temple students.
 An experienced criminal defense attorney like those at The Law Offices of Lloyd Long will speak with you privately about the facts of the case and what you know or do not know.
 Then, if we believe it to be advisable, we will schedule an interview with the officers and accompany you to the interview to be sure you do not answer any questions you do not have to or accidentally say something you should not have said.

 The police may also ask for your permission to search your home or belongings, depending on the type of crime alleged and what kind of evidence they are looking for.
 In DUI cases, they may request to search your automobile.
 You should never consent to a search unless the police have a warrant.